Lakshay-Sachdeva/react-redux-ecommerce/README.md

-# Getting Started with Create React App
+# Dummy E - Commerce Store

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made for learning purpose with the help of [Fake Api Store](https://fakestoreapi.com/) for the products data.

+---

+## Tech Stack Used

+- ReactJS
+- React Router DOM
+- Redux
+- Redux Thunk
+- Axios
+- Styled Components

+---

 ## Available Scripts